VictorShan/tic-tac-toe/README.md

 So far, the basic features of the project works.

 ## How to play

 Click the link to go to the game page.
-[https://tic-tac-toe-82af8.web.app/](https://tic-tac-toe-82af8.web.app/)
+(It might take a second for servers to spin up) [https://tic-tac-toe-82af8.web.app/](https://tic-tac-toe-82af8.web.app/)

 To play, enter a lobby ID to create or enter a lobby.
 Lobbies will be recycled after 3 hours.